5. Financial Support

 program.
 Note, there are three terms in an academic year; fall, winter, and summer:

 - The normal duration for Master's programs varies from two to six terms, depending on the program.
 Consult the program's regulations for details.

 - The normal duration for Doctoral programs is twelve terms.

 - Students who transfer from a Master's program to a Doctoral program are eligible for financial support during the first fifteen consecutive full-time terms of registration (this includes both programs).

-Incoming Doctoral students and continuing Doctoral students who meet the usual eligibility criteria (see Sections 5.02 and 5.03 above), must have access to an annual financial package (i.e., three terms commencing with the initial term of admission) of at least the annual cost of full-time tuition (Office of the Registrar - Fees & Refunds) plus $12,000., with the following caveats:
+Incoming Doctoral students and continuing Doctoral students who meet the usual eligibility criteria (see Sections 5.02 and 5.03 above), must be offered an annual financial package (i.e., three terms commencing with the initial term of admission) of at least the annual cost of full-time tuition (Office of the Registrar - Fees & Refunds) plus $13,000, with the following caveats:

 - OSAP is excluded in the calculation of the financial package.

-- The student may decline all or part of the package without prejudice to his/her admission.
-Where the student declines part of the package, the program must submit a written statement to SGPS, signed by the student, documenting the adequacy of the student's financial resources for the length of the program and acknowledging the University has met its obligations.
+- The student may decline all or part of the funding package.
+Where the student declines all or part of the package, the program must submit a written statement to SGPS, signed by the student and grad chair/director, waiving the graduate program’s responsibility to provide the declined funding during the student’s program.

 - Vanier Canada Graduate Scholarship – NSERC